-Smokers are subjected to high temperatures for long periods of time, which over time, can cause the interior paint to crack and peel.
+Smokers are subjected to high temperatures for long periods, which over time, can cause the interior paint to crack and peel.
+So to maintain your smoker you might be wondering: can you paint the inside?

-In this article, I will cover exactly why it is not a good idea to paint the inside of a smoker and what alternative options you have to maintain your smoker.
+In this article, I will cover exactly why it’s not a good idea to paint the inside of a smoker and what alternative options you have to maintain it.

 Can you paint the inside of a smoker?